intLyc/MTO-Platform/MTO/Algorithms/Single-task/Genetic Algorithm/ABOM/Readme.md

   problem dimension.
 - As in the released code, a new AdamW optimizer is constructed for each online update and Smooth-L1 loss is summed over the offspring population.
-- The released code defaults to a population of 16, whereas the ICLR paper reports 20. `sourceN=20` follows the paper; `useN=1` is the MToP default and uses `Prob.N` (50 in the GemNES synthetic experiments).
 - Decisions are represented in MToP's normalized `[0,1]^D` space and clipped before evaluation.
 MToP's selected population is returned to Python as the next parent population and as the online learning target.

-The implementation is intended for the continuous synthetic benchmarks used in the GemNES comparison.
-ABOM's dimension-wise attention is not suitable for the 3,361--11,569-dimensional Brax policy parameterizations without changing the published architecture.

 ## Python setup